Est. 2026 — A weekly paper for the hunt

 Is this actually free?

 Yes.
-The Wednesday paper is free forever.
+The Wednesday list is free forever.
 Keeper ($5/mo) is optional and unlocks early previews, SMS alerts, and unlimited Want Ads.
 We make money from operators who want their sales featured, not from you.

 When does Issue Nº 1 ship?